bradyhouse/house/fiddles/aws/ec2/ec2-bash-scripting-lab.md

 ======

 15 minute lab demonstrating how to create an EC2 instance and automatically provision it using a series of bash commands.
+As part of these provisioning steps, a static website is created by copying an html file directly from an S3 bucket.
 Since there are no explicit `Exam Tips`, I just watched the video and followed the steps.